-At Ormsgill, we believe that English allows pupils to access all areas of the curriculum and so we promote the use of high standards of literacy, articulacy and the correct use of standard English in all subject areas.
+At Ormsgill, English is given a high priority and is taught daily in every class.
+We believe that English allows pupils to access all areas of the curriculum and so we promote the use of high standards of literacy, articulacy and the correct use of standard English in all subject areas.
 We aim to foster a love for Literacy through the use of exciting and engaging texts, drama, guided reading, story time, book clubs, debates and discussions, ICT, art and videos.

 We follow the National Curriculum guidance for English which sets out aims for speaking and listening, reading and writing.

 English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.

 The overarching aim for English in the National Curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 The National Curriculum for English aims to ensure that all pupils:

 - read easily, fluently and with good understanding

 - develop the habit of reading widely and often, for both pleasure and information